G-Node/GCA-Web/test/frontend/Readme.md

 https://www.seleniumhq.org/download/

 under "Third Party Drivers, Bindings, and Plugins".

-Place them on your local machine and make sure the PATH is set right.
+Place them on your local machine and make sure they are available via the `PATH` environmental variable.

+From the same source download the Selenium standalone server, something along the lines of `selenium-server-standalone-[version].jar`, and have it available.

-To allow parallel and cross browser testing, and even giving the possiblity of testing with different operating systems and on different machines, we next set up selenium grid.
+To allow parallel and cross browser testing, and even giving the possibility of testing with different operating systems and on different machines, we next set up selenium grid.
 In order to do this, we need the selenium standalone server, which is already included as a java jar in the "selenium" directory.
 Be sure to check out newer versions from time to time on the same page as above.